-a.
-For faculty in the University Library:

-i. an American Library Association accredited terminal degree or its historical antecedent; and A. six (6) years of full-time professional post-Master of Library (or Library & Information) Science degree library employment; or i. an earned doctorate in a subject matter field appropriate to the individual's academic assignment or a degree recognized by the University as the appropriate terminal degree in the faculty member's discipline or field; and

-B. a minimum of five (5) years of appropriate service at the rank of Assistant Professor. b.
-For all other faculty:
+- a.
+For faculty in the University Library: - i. an American Library Association accredited terminal degree or its historical antecedent; and A. six (6) years of full-time professional post-Master of Library (or Library & Information) Science degree library employment; or - B. a minimum of five (5) years of appropriate service at the rank of Assistant Professor. - b.
+For all other faculty: - i. an earned doctorate in a subject matter field appropriate to the individual's academic assignment or a degree recognized by the University as the appropriate terminal degree in the faculty member's discipline or field; and - A. six (6) years of full-time teaching as a ranked faculty member; or - B. a minimum of five (5) years of full-time teaching at the rank of Assistant Professor.